 Bottom Line

 Boosting immunity isn’t about a single “magic” superfood; it’s a holistic recipe that blends evidence‑based nutrition, smart timing, targeted supplementation, and lifestyle fundamentals.
-As a registered nurse who has watched patients recover faster when they follow these principles, I can attest that the results are tangible—fewer sick days, quicker wound healing, and a generally higher sense of vitality.
 Start small: add a fermented side dish, sip a blueberry‑infused water in the morning, and schedule a 10‑minute stretch after lunch.
 Your immune system will thank you, and you’ll feel the difference before the next cold season hits.

 Sources & References: